Get to Know Our Clinical Psychologist

 • 2 years full-time clinical endorsement at NSW Health Older People’s Mental Health Service.

-• 3 years full-time PhD exploring traumatic loss and growth in families living with dementia and the healthcare professionals who support alongside.
+• 3 years full-time PhD (Psychology Science) exploring traumatic loss and growth in families living with dementia and the healthcare professionals who support alongside.

 Endorsements